NotAPenguin0/audeo/README.md

 Audeo comes with a `CMakeLists.txt` file.
 All you have to do is make sure you have the SDL and SDL_Mixer libraries on your system.

+## Questions

+For any questions about the library or how to set it up, you're always welcome to open an issue, or shoot me a message on discord: `NotAPenguin#8928`, and I'll try to respond as soon as I can.

 ## Contributing

 Any contributions, PR's, issues or questions are always welcome.